Pertamina: Since the 1980s

 Human rights observers have long expressed concerns about Indonesia's hostility to labour unions.
 According to the Multinational Monitor: "In 1985, the government ordered the firing of over 1,600 workers at Pertamina and foreign oil companies, charging that they had been members of the Indonesian Communist Party, which had been permanently banned 19 years earlier when Suharto took power."

-In 2003 Pertamina legally became PT PERTAMINA (Persero), as per the enactment of Government Regulation No.31/2003.
+To execute a clause in the 2001 Oil and Natural Gas Act, in 2003 Pertamina legally became PT PERTAMINA (Persero), as per the enactment of Government Regulation No.31/2003.
 Pertamina is now under the coordinator of the State Minister of State-owned Enterprises.

 Like other contractors, Pertamina holds a Cooperation Contract with the Oil and Gas Regulatory Body.
 With its transformation into a limited company, Pertamina has become a business entity with the main target of making a profit.

+2024 Pertamina LNG graft scandal

+In June 2024, Karen Agustiawan, Pertamina's president director from 2009 to 2014, was sentenced by the Jakarta Corruption Court to nine years in prison for graft, surrounding the procurement of liquefied natural gas (LNG) from Cheniere Energy.
+News agency Antara estimates the that purchase contract resulted in state losses of Rp1.7 trillion (US$113.84 million).
+In August 2024, the conviction was upheld by the Jakarta High Court.

+Other executives, including Yenni Andayani and Hari Karyuliarto, are also implicated and under investigation for their involvement in decisions that led to substantial financial losses.
+Luhur Budi Djatmiko, another former executive, faces scrutiny related to a separate corruption case involving a land purchase in South Jakarta that caused the state a loss of Rp348 billion.